The Unbabel SC integration supports the standard Salesforce case flows. It was specifically designed to be used on Email2Case and Web2Case.

 From there, you need to find any View (Personal, Queue, etc) where you can select the Case.

-When a case is translated, you'll find the translated description (subject and body) and the Unbabel language under the Unbabel section of the Details tab.
+Should your Case only contain a description, we can translate that as well, and you will find both in the Unbabel Translated Description under the Details tab and as a Translations Feed entry.
+The detected Unbabel Main Language will also be set there.
 The Unbabel Language field can be changed at any time by clicking the pencil icon next to the field (don't forget to save your changes).

 Reply using Unbabel

 To reply to a customer, you need to access the Email Translation quick action, which is located in the Case Feed tab.
 Click to select it.

 The email composer will appear.
 We will fill the To, Cc and Bcc fields based on the information already available for the case.
 The "To" field is populated with the email address authoring the last inbound message.